Technical Support KPIs & Benchmarks – 47 KPIs

 Regularly reviewing and updating your KPIs is essential to ensure they remain aligned with your organizational goals.
 This involves setting up periodic reviews and incorporating feedback from both customers and support agents.
 By continuously refining your KPIs, you can ensure they provide the most relevant and actionable insights for your technical support operations.

-FAQs on Technical Support KPIs
+FAQs about Technical Support KPIs

 What are the most important KPIs for technical support?